ThreeMammals/Ocelot/docs/features/configuration.rst

     Route '/xxx' has Quality of Service settings (QoSOptions) enabled, but either the route Timeout or the QoS TimeoutValue is misconfigured: ...

-  For more details about this warning, refer to the QoS :ref:`qos-notes` (see Note 4).
+  For more details about this warning, refer to the :ref:`qos-notes-qos-and-route-global-timeouts` note in the :doc:`../features/qualityofservice` chapter.
   Your next recommended action is to completely remove the ``Timeout`` property.

 .. _break4: http://break.do